delftwaves/swash-docs/docs/getting_started/intel_fortran/windows.rst

    intel-mpi-2021.18.0.742_offline.exe

-Finally, let us check the installation of Intel MPI first with the following command inserted in the :ref:`Intel oneAPI command prompt <ioap>`:
+Finally, let us check the installation of Intel MPI with the following command inserted in the :ref:`Intel oneAPI command prompt <ioap>`:

 .. code-block:: text